Malaysian Sambal Sauce

 Why it works

 It's intensely tasty - Malaysian food is flavourful at every turn, but a little extra taste never hurt anyone, right?
-Sambal Sauce great in a small spoonful alongside soups, salads, rice and noodle dishes to add a little pep to the flavour - a little goes a long way.
+Sambal Sauce is the perfect accompaniment to soups, salads, rice and noodle dishes to add a little pep to the flavour - a little goes a long way.

 Stuff you'll need

-Making your own sambal at home may seem unnecessary, especially as there are literally hundreds of varieties to choose from at the supermarket, but as with many homemade staples, the flavours of shop bought don’t even come close to those of homemade!
-The good news, is that sambal sauce is easy to make and doesn’t call on anything too obscure as an ingredient along the way.
+Making your own sambal at home may seem unnecessary, especially as there are literally hundreds of varieties to choose from at the supermarket, but as with many homemade staples, the flavours of store-bought don’t even come close to those of homemade!
+The good news is that sambal sauce is easy to make and doesn’t call on anything too obscure as an ingredient along the way.

-- Sweetness – Palm sugar acts as the sweetner, there are 3tbsp, which seems a lot, but it also neutralises some of the spice, rounding it into a more pleasant, less astringent spiciness.
+• Sweetness – Palm sugar acts as the sweetener, there are 3 tbsp, which seems a lot, but it also neutralises some of the spice, rounding it into a more pleasant, less astringent spiciness.

 Step by Step